Post Traumatic Stress Disorder

 EMDR and PTSD

-When we experience life events, we receive them first in the right hand side of the brain.
-If the event is not particularly important or emotional (like buying a sandwich for your lunch) it quickly passes across into the left side of the brain where it become a memory.
+When we experience life events, we receive them first in the right-hand side of the brain.
+If the event is not particularly important or emotional (like buying a sandwich for your lunch) it quickly passes across into the left side of the brain where it becomes a memory.
 We can recall it if we want to, but when we do we understand it is part of our past.

-If we experience a scary or emotional event (say someone robs the sandwich shop at gunpoint while we are there) the right hand side of the brain hangs onto that experience and kicks off production of a group of stress hormones, like adrenalin, which make us react quickly to save ourselves in the emergency.
+If we experience a scary or emotional event (say someone robs the sandwich shop at gunpoint while we are there) the right-hand side of the brain hangs onto that experience and kicks off production of a group of stress hormones, like adrenaline, which makes us react quickly to save ourselves in the emergency.
 It's thought that sometimes the event is not passed across to the left brain properly (or at all).
 This is why when we're reminded of the event it feels as if it was happening again right now.
 This is when the feelings start to intrude into your day to day life and become a problem.